131 Horizon designation

 Tests for master horizon

-- For the master horizon’s designation following symbols are valid: A, B, C, E, H, O, R, which can be freely combined either in a series or separated by /.
+• For the master horizon’s designation following symbols are valid: A, B, C, E, H, O, R, which can be freely combined either in a series or separated by a slash (/).
 In addition, the symbols I, L, W can also be used, but as single letters only.
-Above these, following combinations are also valid: OL, OF, OFH, OLF, HF, HM and HS.

-- A virgule (/) at the end without a letter hereinafter will rise an error.
+• A slash (/) at the end without a letter hereinafter will rise an error.

 Tests for subordinate horizon